Need for Storm Water Drainage System

 - Velachery Water Shed

-The Government of India grant component under the JNNURM scheme is Rs.285.25 crores being 35% share, Government of Tamil Nadu contribution is Rs.122.25 crores being 15% share of expenditure and the balance of Rs.407.44 crores being 50% share has to the borne by the local body i.e., Corporation of Chennai.
+The Government of India grant component under the JNNURM scheme is Rs.285.25 crores being 35% share, Government of Tamil Nadu contribution is Rs.122.25 crores being 15% share of expenditure and the balance of Rs.407.44 crores being 50% share has to the borne by the local body i.e., Greater Chennai Corporation.
 The Administrative Sanction has been accorded for the project in G.O.(Ms).No.116, Municipal Administration and Water Supply Department dated 06.07.2009 by the Government.
-The Corporation of Chennai proposes to meet its share of Rs.407.44 crore by availing a loan of Rs.203.72 crores from Tamil Nadu Urban finance and Infrastructure Development Corporation Ltd. (TUFIDCO), Rs.150 crores from Tamilnadu Urban Infrastructure Financial Services Ltd., (TNUIFSL) and balance Rs.53.72 crores from Corporation of Chennai’s own funds.
+The Greater Chennai Corporation proposes to meet its share of Rs.407.44 crore by availing a loan of Rs.203.72 crores from Tamil Nadu Urban finance and Infrastructure Development Corporation Ltd. (TUFIDCO), Rs.150 crores from Tamilnadu Urban Infrastructure Financial Services Ltd., (TNUIFSL) and balance Rs.53.72 crores from Greater Chennai Corporation’s own funds.

-- The Chennai Corporation component of the project involves
+- The Greater Chennai Corporation component of the project involves

 Remodeling of 337 nos for a length of 182.95 kilometers of micro drains at a cost of Rs.277.24 crore.
 Presently 87 nos. of works are in progress.